e2eSolutionArchitect/academy/bootcamp/azure/azure-bootcamp-5-days.md

 ----------------------------

 ### Pre-requisites:
-- Candidate MUST have Cloud fundamental knowledge to join AWs Boot camp program (***Before*** the first day of class)
+- Candidate MUST have at least basic Cloud fundamental knowledge to join Azure Boot camp program (***Before*** the first day of class)
 - Please make sure you are able to access Azure Management portal.
 - Install Microsoft Visual Studio Code.
 Please [Click here](https://code.visualstudio.com/download) to download and Install